I hate waiting.

 Small behaviours have a ripple effect.

 A project participant recently told me “I’ve have been more prompt generally since you’ve been here!”
-She was talking about just work.
-She has taken me seriously on starting meetings on time and meeting deadlines and it has spread to other aspects of her work and life too.
+She was talking about more than work.
+She has taken me seriously on starting meetings on time and meeting deadlines and it has spread to other aspects of her / and life too.

 Small habits make a difference.